2026 Alabama Attorney General election

 The 2026 Alabama Attorney General election will be held on November 3, 2026, to elect the Attorney General of Alabama.
+Primary elections were held on May 19, and the primary runoff election will be held on June 16.
 Two-term incumbent Steve Marshall is term-limited and ineligible to run for re-election.
 He is instead running for U.S. Senate.